 “I used lime,” Gacy said.
 “That’s what it was for.”

 “For the sewage, the dampness … for … what you found there.”

 A mug shot, taken at the time, shows a stuporous, uncomprehending man.
 Gacy’s puffy face and undistinguished features look slack, as if the bones of his skull have no substance to them.
 He stares into the camera, and his eyes are glassy, dull, and dead.
 He looks like a man insane.

 Want to read more?
-Download Tim Cahill’s true crime exposé of John Wayne Gacy, Jr. on Amazon, Barnes & Noble, iTunes, and Open Road Media.
+Download Tim Cahill’s true crime exposé of John Wayne Gacy Jr. today.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Lineup to continue publishing the true crime and creepy stories you love.